DankTechnologies/Podds/README.md

 ## What is Podds?

-Podds is a local-first podcast web app geared towards simplicity and speed.
+Podds is a local-first podcast web app geared towards simplicity, speed, and sharing.
 I built it as a weekend project that took 6 months, as is tradition.

 There's no ads, no signups or accounts, no app stores or gatekeepers, no SaaS.
 Instead, podds runs on your device and uses the open web for easy distribution.